 The Company files income tax returns in the United States, Italy, Romania, Argentina, and Chile as well as various state and local tax jurisdictions with varying statutes of limitations.
-With a few exceptions, the Company is no longer subject to examination by the tax authorities for U.S. federal or state for the years before 2019, or foreign examinations for years before 2016.
+With a few exceptions, the Company is no longer subject to examination by the tax authorities for U.S. federal or state for the years before 2020, or foreign examinations for years before 2017.
+Net operating loss carryforwards utilized in open years are subject to adjustment.